mmlynari/LAr_scripts/HCal_scripts/README.md

 ## Important notes
 Due to the k4hep software migration, some of these scripts might not work in the newer releases, so here are a few notes
 - the scripts for running the simulation were tested in release source /cvmfs/sw.hsf.org/key4hep/setup.sh -r 2024-12-11
-- BRT training was synchronized with the nightly release on 6 September 2024
+- BRT training was synchronized with the nightly release on 6 September 2024 and likely it will not work out of the box in the latest release
 - plotting scripts might require renaming some variable branches and containers following the latest updates
 - for running the simulation in newer releases, please use [this how-to](https://github.com/HEP-FCC/FCC-config/tree/main/FCCee/FullSim/ALLEGRO/ALLEGRO_o1_v03) and here is an example code for running the digi+reco step with HCal Barrel and Endcap: [link](https://github.com/HEP-FCC/k4RecCalorimeter/blob/main/RecFCCeeCalorimeter/tests/options/ALLEGRO_o1_v03_digi_reco.py)